Are there any dangerous animals in the Dominican Republic in 2023?

 There are three species of Culebra Verde (Green Snake) in the Dominican Republic: Uromacer Catesby, Uromacer oxyrhynchus, and Uromacer frenatus.
 All of them are nocturnal types and inhabit cool corners of tropical rainforests.

 Slender bodies and naturally decorated skin perfectly mask them among tree branches.
-If you are curious to see with your own eyes what Culebra Verde looks like, you should visit the natural monument Salto de la Damajagua and the Botanical Garden of Santo Domingo.
+Suppose you are curious to see with your own eyes what Culebra Verde looks like.
+In that case, you should visit the natural monument Salto de la Damajagua and the Botanical Garden of Santo Domingo.

 Are there poisonous snakes in Punta Cana?

 There are no poisonous snakes in Punta Cana.
 All resort areas are safe, and you can feel free and comfortable.
-Besides, there is no danger from snakes for people all over the Dominican Republic.
-Those little creatures have their own life going on and stay away from noisy and dangerous human beings.
+Besides, snakes are not dangerous for people all over the Dominican Republic.
+Those little creatures have their own life going on and stay away from noisy and destructive human beings.

 What is the best first aid in case of snakebite?

-If you got into such an unpleasant situation – do not panic.
+If you get into such an unpleasant situation – do not panic.
 Dominican snake venom is not lethal to humans, but there is a risk of infection in the wound or allergy reaction.
-For your peace of mind let the doctor check you.
-Before it happens, you should wash the wound with soap and water and cover it with a dry and clean dressing.
+For your peace of mind, let the doctor check you.
+Before it happens, wash the wound with soap and water and cover it with a dry and clean dressing.

 Updated on: .
 Author: